lilyyapinglang/docs/content/appstore/modules/3dhub.md

 Before starting this how-to, make sure you have completed the following prerequisites:

-* Register as a user of SAM
+* Register a SAM account
+* Create a group called VisualizationUser
+* Create a policy
+* Attach the policy to the group
-* Configure right acccess to the SAM user
+* Create a user belongs to the group
-* Obtain `accessKey`and `secretAccessKey` of that user.
+* Generate its `accessKey` and `secretAccessKey`

+## 3 Installation

+1. Import the 3DViewer module into your app project
+2. Download Teamcenter Connector module v2.1.0 into your app project
+3. Map the 'Administrator' and 'User' module role to the applicable user roles in your app.
+4. Add the **Startup** microflow to your navigation structure.
+Set this microflow as `After startup` step in project settings.
+5. Configure all the constants:
+    *  `SamAccessKey`
+    *  `SAMSecretAccessKey`

+## 4 Configuration

-## 3 {Title of Section Using Present Participle Verb/Gerund}
+## 4 {Title of Section Using Present Participle Verb/Gerund}

 To {do this task}, follow these steps: